Q&A – Frequently Asked Questions

 Q: Why are hearing aids so expensive?
 Are they covered by insurance?

 A: Most insurance companies currently do not cover 100% of hearing aid costs.
-Some private insurance policies (i.e., BCBS Federal, United Healthcare, and Tricare Prime) cover a large portion of hearing aid costs.
+Some private insurance policies (i.e., BCBS Federal) cover a large portion of hearing aid costs.
 Hearing aids are digital now, which means you are essentially purchasing mini computers to wear on or in your ears.
 Older, less advanced hearing aids had only 1-3 channels or frequency bands that could be adjusted in the device, whereas newer digital hearing aids can have up to 20 channels of sound to control/adjust.
 There are a lot of components that go into making hearing aid devices.
 Hearing aid manufacturers put a lot of money into research and development of new and improved technology.
 All new hearing aids are required to come with at least a one-year warranty from the date it was purchased.
 The cost also covers any repairs that may be needed over the life of the warranty if something were to get damaged.

 Q: Can hearing aids cure my hearing loss?

 A: Amplification is designed to AID in hearing problems.
 It cannot restore hearing or make your hearing “normal”.
 Our main goal is to give patients realistic expectations regarding their hearing aids and hearing loss.
 Every patient’s hearing loss is different, and goals may vary.
 We strive to improve the ease of listening and sound quality with amplification.
 We want the patient to experience less strain and stress with communication in multiple listening environments.

 Q: Should I put off getting a hearing evaluation until my hearing difficulties become more of an issue?